SimeonGetnetGesese/alx-zero_day/0x03-git/README.md

-This is the answer to quetions on emacs project week onee
+This is the answer to quetions on project week one for git.